Return to top

 Poolish dough balls for pizza on a cutting board.

-Form Balls & Cover: Gently roll each piece into round dough balls.
-Place the ball, seam side down, into a dish or dough box with a little olive oil.
-Cover with a lid or plastic wrap and let the dough rest at room temperature for a couple of hours.
+Form Balls & Cover: I gently roll each piece into a smooth dough ball, making sure to keep the seam side down.
+Then, I place them in a lightly oiled dish or dough box, cover them up with a lid or plastic wrap, and let them rest at room temperature for a couple of hours.
+This gives the dough time to relax, making it super easy to stretch later!

 Pizza dough balls with poolish starter in a glass container.